Veiam/Sassy-SAS/README.md

-# There maybe many SASs but there is only one leader in Analytics
+# The one and only leader in Analytics

 Practice files used to study for SAS Certifications